-- > Define some of the important Internet Marketing terminology and acronyms. - > Explain the relative size and function of the key Internet network infrastructure. - > Explain the difference between the role of Search Engines and Search Directories - > Identify the key attributes of a successful Web site in relation to e-Marketing goals. - > Identify the importance of Blogs as a research tool and communication tactic on the Web. - > Analyze any Web site in terms of its adherence to Search Engine Marketing techniques, and make recommendations for improvements. - Discuss the importance of CRM Customer Relationship Management (CRM) principles and their role in e-Marketing strategies. - > Conceptually understand the important elements of a Permission based email marketing campaign that drives qualified traffic to an organization's Web site. - Articulate how to integrate Internet marketing programs, tactics and strategies covered in this course into traditional marketing plans and strategies.
+- Define some of the important Internet Marketing terminology and acronyms. - > Explain the relative size and function of the key Internet network infrastructure. - > Explain the difference between the role of Search Engines and Search Directories - > Identify the key attributes of a successful Web site in relation to e-Marketing goals. - > Identify the importance of Blogs as a communication tool and tactic on the Web. - Analyze any Web site in terms of its adherence to Search Engine Marketing techniques, and make recommendations for improvements. - Conceptually understand the important elements of a Permission based email marketing campaign that drives qualified traffic to an organization's Web site. - Articulate how to integrate Internet marketing programs, tactics and strategies covered in this course into traditional marketing plans and strategies.

 Verification

-I verify that the of this course outline is current.
+I verify that the content of this course outline is current.

-MAR Dec 14, 2006
+Mare Dec 14, 2007

 Authoring Instructor Date

 I verify that this course outline has been reviewed.

-(Quall helser Dec 14, 2006
+Canall helson Dec 14, 2007

 Program Head/Chief Instructor Date

 I verify that this course outline complies with BCIT policy.

-- Many Moran.
-Da.
-20/06.
+Mary Maken.
+Dec.
+19/07

-Deam Associate Dean Date
+Dean/Associate Dean Date

-Note: Should changes be required to the content of this course outline, students will be given reasonable notice.
+Note: Should changes be required to the content of this cours e outline, students will be given reasonable notice.